What is a life insurance premium and how does it work?

 Is my premium tax deductible?

-You can deduct your mortgage interest, your student loan interest and your donations to the food pantry on your income taxes, so what about your life insurance premiums?
-In most cases, the answer is no. Since you aren’t paying interest on the premiums, they aren’t tax deductible.
+You may be able to deduct your mortgage interest, your student loan interest and your donations to the food pantry on your income taxes, so what about your life insurance premiums?
+In most cases, the answer is no.

 Are premiums negotiable?